Hideoutcode/Zachs-Web-Hacking-Tools/README.md

-**Use for ethical reasons and make sure you have permission, I am not responsible
+**Dont care what you use it for but be responsible, hacking and website scanning is illegal, I am not responsible for your actions online